ardislu/csvio/README.md

 ## Example

-Assume you have a `./in.csv` file that looks like:
+Suppose you have a `./in.csv` file that looks like:

 Code    | Quantity | Price
 ------- | -------- | -----